 Monticello is the only American home, and the University of Virginia the only educational institution, on the elite UNESCO World Heritage List.
 Owned and operated by the Thomas Jefferson Foundation, Monticello’s dual mission of preservation and education has been expressed in the garden world of Thomas Jefferson.
 Today the University of Virginia landscape represents many layers of history, retaining much of the integrity of the Founder’s design while adapting to the changing demands of each new generation of scholars.

 Programming for the Institute involves a combination of lectures, walking tours, workshops, field trips, and hands-on experience in the gardens.
 Instruction will be provided by the staff of Monticello and its Thomas Jefferson Center for Historic Plants, including Co-Directors Peggy Cornett and Gabriele Rausse.
-Mary Hughes from the University of Virginia’s Office of the Architect will lecture and serve as a third Co-Director.
+Rachel Lloyd, Senior Landscape Architect for the University of Virginia’s Office of the Architect, will lecture and serve as a third Co-Director.
 Other eminent scholars will also lecture: Peter Hatch, Director Emeritus of Monticello’s Gardens and Grounds; Charles Pepper, Deputy Director Emeritus at the Olmsted Center for Landscape Preservation; Eric Proebsting, Director of Archaeology and Landscapes at Thomas Jefferson’s Poplar Forest; and Brian Hogg, Senior Historic Preservation Planner at the University of Virginia.

 Tuition for the week-long Historic Landscape Institute is $525, and includes three lunches and a dinner reception in addition to all scheduled programming.
 The estimated cost of lodging is $40 per day.